Bugiri District: Overview

 Bugiri District was carved out of Iganga District, to which it used to belong.
 The land surface is characterized by gentle undulating hills with few higher residual features.
 Another feature of the district is its being located in a flat and rolling topographical zone with 90% of its landmass constituting the drainage basins of Lake Victoria and Lake Kyoga.
 As a result, there are numerous swamps that criss-cross the road network, making the cost of the road improvement costly.
 In July 2010, the southern part of Bugiri District was split off to form Namayingo District.
 Bugiri District is part of Busoga sub-region, which is conterminous with Busoga Kingdom, one of the constitutionally recognised kingdoms in Uganda.
 According to the 2002 national census, the sub-region was home to an estimated 2.5 million people at that time.
 The districts that constitute Busoga sub-region include the following:

 Population

 The national population census conducted in 1991 estimated the district population at about 171,300.
 The 2002 national census estimated the population of the district at approximately 237,400.
 The annual population growth rate in the district is calculated at 6.1%.
-In 2012 the population of Bugiri District was estimated at approximately 426,800.
+In 2012 the population of Bugiri District was estimated at 426,800.